Skip to content

 Jute for crafts and painting

-Best for painting are acrylic paints, because they are good to apply and stick.
-However, you should definitely put a cardboard between them, otherwise the paint will push through.
-If you have the problem that the fibers are very fringy, you can use a razor to smooth the surface a bit, so that the paint also adheres nicely.
+Acrylic paints are best for painting, as they are easy to apply and stick well.
+However, you should always put a piece of cardboard in between, otherwise the paint will bleed through.
+If you have the problem that the fibers are very frayed, you can smooth the surface with a razor so that the paint adheres well.
 If you are specifically looking for a jute bag for creative design, tightly woven surfaces are ideal.
-If, on the other hand, one would rather use embroidery for embellishment, a looser weave is advantageous.
+If, on the other hand, you would rather use embroidery for embellishment, a looser weave is an advantage.

 Very fine motifs are very difficult to draw due to the fiber structure.
 Speech bubbles, words or even more expansive motifs, such as a sun or clouds, are ideal.
 Of course, such individually designed bags are an ideal gift, because it is much more personal than a ready-bought assembly line goods.